 Some medicines and Lisinopril generic health may interfere with each other, these include:

 - medicines used to treat high blood pressure or heart problems called angiotensin II receptor blockers, such as candesartan, valdesartan, telmisartan, olmesartan or irbesartan;

 - other medicines used to treat high blood pressure, including any that contain aliskiren (see also information under the heading "When you must not take it");

 - diuretic tablets - also called fluid or water tablets;

-- lithium, a medicine used to treat some types of depression;
+- lithium, a medicine used to treat some types of mental disorders;

-If you have not told your doctor about any of the above, tell him/her before you take Lisinopril generic health.
+If you have not told your doctor about any of the above, tell them before you take any Lisinopril generic health.